ipfs/specs/protocol/network/4-architecture.md

 └──────────────────────────────────────────────────────────────┘
 ```

-#### 4.1.1.1 mDNS-discovery

-mDNS-discovery is a Discovery Protocol that uses mDNS (link to wikipedia) over local area networks.
-It emits mDNS beacons to find if there are more peers available.
-Local area network peers are very useful to peer-to-peer protocols, as low latency links are very useful.

-mDNS-discovery is a standalone protocol and does not depend on any other libp2p protocol. mDNS-discovery can yield peers available in the local area network, without relying on other infrastructure.
-This is particularly useful in intranets, networks disconnected from the internet backbone, and networks who temporarily loose links.

-mDNS-discovery can be configured per-service (i.e. discover only peers participating in a specific protocol, like IPFS), and with private networks (discover peers belonging to a private network).

-We are exploring ways to make mDNS-discovery beacons encrypted (so that other nodes in the local network cannot discern what service is being used).
-Though the nature of mDNS will always reveal local IP addresses.

-Privacy Note: mDNS advertises in local area networks, which reveals IP addresses to listeners in the same local network.
-It is not recommended to use this with privacy-sensitive applications or oblivious routing protocols.

-#### 4.1.1.2 random-walk

-Random-Walk is a Discovery Protocol for DHTs (and other protocols with routing tables).
-It makes random DHT queries in order to learn about a large number of peers quickly.
-This causes the DHT (or other protocol) to converge much faster, at the expense of a small load at the very beginning.

-#### 4.1.1.3 bootstrap-list

-Bootstrap-List is a Discovery Protocol that uses local storage to cache the addresses of highly stable (and somewhat trusted) peers available in the network.
-This allows protocols to "find the rest of the network".
-This is essentially the same way that DNS bootstraps itself. (though note that changing the DNS bootstrap list --the "dot domain" addresses -- is not easy to do, by design).
- - The list should be stored in long-term local storage, whatever that means to the local node (e.g. to disk)
- - Protocols can ship a default list hardcoded or along with the standard code distribution (like DNS)
- - In most cases (and certainly in the case of IPFS) the Bootstrap-List should be user configurable, as users may wish to establish separate networks, or place their reliance and trust in specific nodes.

 ### 4.1.2 mDNS-routing

 mDNS-routing uses mDNS probes to identify if local area network peers that have a given key or simply are present.